taylordownes/Kickstarter-analysis/README.md

-### As visualized by the pivot tables and charts, the data has various trends that can make it difficult to draw specific conclusions.
+### As visualized by the pivot tables and charts, the data has multiple trends that can make it difficult to draw specific conclusions.
 For example, the campaign outcomes based on goals chart has a steady decline until it reaches around $35,000 to $50,000 in fundraising goals.
-This prevents us from confirming a stronger result in successful campaigns under $20,000.
+This prevents us from confirming a stronger trend in successful campaigns under $20,000.
 A larger sample size could help make the trend more apparent and help to visualize a stronger decline.

 ## Results